Onion And Fennel Tarte Tatin Recipe

 The ingredients are clearly low cost and it is lovely served with some green vegetables.
 I chose purple sprouting broccoli and some cabbage.

-I have made this with ready roll puff pastry because it is easy to find and is low cost and is so much easier than making your own, as it is both fiddly and time consuming.
+I have made this with ready roll puff pastry because it is easy to find and is so much easier than making your own, as it is both fiddly and time consuming.
 Although I am a great advocate of making things where possible, there are a few limits.
 And puff pastry is a rare treat rather than a regular part of a meal.
 I nearly always make my own shortcrust pastry but buy puff pastry and filo pastry.

 It is lovely to produce a tasty and interesting dish like this that it is bursting with flavour, made from low cost ingredients.
 I made this tart just for two people, and the quantities are for two, but just double up for four.
-I adapted and simplified the recipe from the programmes but it is basically the same.
+I adapted and simplified the recipe from the programme but it is basically the same.

 I made this in a small roasting tray like this one Pyrex Classic Non Stick Small Rectangular Roaster 26X19cm